Address: Barbaros Blv. No:159 Gunaydin Apt. Gayrettepe,

 Airway

-Turkey's centrally located land has an easy access from Europe, Asia and the States.
-Turkey and the main center Istanbul receive flights from all around the world and is a stopover point for many airline companies.
-Although Istanbul is the main port for airline transport in Turkey, Izmir, Ankara, Antalya, Dalaman airports with direct international flights and Bodrum, Canakkale, Denizli, Kayseri, Nevsehir, Trabzon, Adana, Gaziantep, Samsun with domestic flights through Istanbul are all reachable with airplanes.
+Turkiye's centrally located land has an easy access from Europe, Asia and the States.
+Turkiye and the main center Istanbul receive flights from all around the world and is a stopover point for many airline companies.
+Although Istanbul is the main port for airline transport in Turkiye, Izmir, Ankara, Antalya, Dalaman airports with direct international flights and Bodrum, Canakkale, Denizli, Kayseri, Nevsehir, Trabzon, Adana, Gaziantep, Samsun with domestic flights through Istanbul are all reachable with airplanes.

-Most international airlines have regular flights from all major cities of the world to Turkey's international airports.
+Most international airlines have regular flights from all major cities of the world to Turkiye's international airports.

 Railway